deltachat/deltachat-core/README.md

 License
 --------------------------------------------------------------------------------

-Licensed under the GPLv3, see LICENSE file for details.
+Licensed under the GPLv3, see [LICENSE](./LICENSE) file for details.

-Copyright © 2017, 2018 Delta Chat contributors
+Copyright © 2017, 2018 Delta Chat contributors.